 - Chopin: Chopin is last on this list but I do have time for some of his Etudes as well as his first Polonaise.
 His first Ballade also contains an amazing passage even though I don't take to it that much in its totality.
 Most of the Nocturnes are also delightful and I for one prefer intimate Chopin to virtuoso Chopin.
 I find that I have long overdosed on the Preludes and never much liked them to start with.

-Addendum - Having recently discovered the sonatas of Scarlatti and some keyboard pieces by Handel I would have to add those composers right after Bach, thus demoting Liszt and Chopin at the bottom to 11th and 12th place respectively.
+Addendum - Having recently discovered the sonatas of Scarlatti and some keyboard pieces by Handel I would have to add those composers right after Haydn, thus demoting Liszt and Chopin at the bottom to 11th and 12th place respectively.